-The 2024/25 average rate increase is proposed to be 6.2% with a further increase in rate revenue of 1% from the increase in the number of assessments and from development activity.
+The 2024/25 average rate increase is 6.2%, endorsed by Council on 24 June 2024, with a further increase in rate revenue of 1% from the increase in the number of assessments and from development activity.
 Actual Adelaide Annualised CPI at December 2024 was 4.8%, and whilst some Local Government costs move in line with CPI, council's purchase a different "basket of goods" to households, and consequently CPI is not fully reflective of Local Government cost increases.